Home

 As part of the Housing Element requirements, the Town was required to rezone various parcels, including allowing mixed-use development in some prior commercial-only areas.

 During the Housing Element process.
-Mr. Azazi, the owner of School Street Plaza communicated to the Town his desire and intent to develop his property, and that property has been rezoned to accommodate residential uses.
+Mr. Azazi, the owner of School Street Plaza ("SSP") communicated to the Town his desire and intent to develop his property, and that property has been rezoned to accommodate residential uses.
+SSP was listed on the town's Housing Element for over 15 years which means it's a "Re-use" or "By Right" site.
+The State requires reuse sites to be ministerial which means no discretionary approval.

 The town received an initial and incomplete pre-application in November 2024, indicating that the proposed development would be much larger than originally anticipated.
-Mill Street, the property owner's developer partner, proposed to develop 243 units on the site.
-The final application is expected by June 2025.
+Mill Creek, the property owner's developer partner, proposed to develop 243 units on the site.

-This project raises many questions, including questions about ministerial approval and CEQA compliance.
-Blash, Hellman and the Town have formally requested a community input session.
+This project raises many questions, including those about ministerial approval and CEQA compliance.

 The encampment behind the Pavilion has been a major concern for many residents for years.
 The Town Council formed a two-person subcommittee to explore policy approaches to this issue.
 The subcommittee was able to get additional services from the County for some encampment residents.
 However, because of a federal court ruling based on the 8th amendment, clearing the encampment was not legal or possible.
 During this time, the County provided services to encampment residents in coordination with the Town.